-(e) Where there is a threshold issue regarding arbitrability, including timeliness, of a grievance raised by either party, an expedited arbitration hearing shall be conducted to address only the arbitrability issue.
-In such cases, the parties shall choose an arbitrator from the panel of arbitrators (see (6)(c) above), who is available to schedule a hearing and render a decision within 20 days of an arbitrator being chosen for this limited purpose.
+- (e) At least fifteen days before the scheduled date of the arbitration hearing, the parties shall file with the arbitrator, and provide to each other, a list of witnesses to be called at the hearing, except rebuttal witnesses, and a brief statement of the material facts or matters relevant to the grievance about which each witness will testify.
+A party may file a written request with the arbitrator, with a concurrent copy to the other party, for an exception to the filing time limits for good cause.
+If such exception is granted, the other party may request that the hearing be rescheduled if necessary for the party to respond to the late filed witness information. - (f) Where there is a threshold issue regarding arbitrability, including timeliness, of a grievance raised by either party, an expedited arbitration hearing shall be conducted to address only the arbitrability issue.
+In such cases, the parties shall choose an arbitrator from the panel of arbitrators (see (6)(c) above), who is available to schedule a hearing and render a decision within 15 days of an arbitrator being chosen for this limited purpose.
 The hearing on this issue shall be limited to one day, and the arbitrator shall be required to decide the issue within five business days of the hearing.
 The hearing shall be conducted by telephone upon the agreement of the parties and the arbitrator.
 The party losing the arbitrability issue shall pay the fees and expenses of the expedited arbitration.
-If the arbitrator determines that the issue is arbitrable, another arbitrator shall be chosen from the parties' regular arbitration panel in accordance with the provisions of (6)(c) of this Article to conduct a hearing on the substantive issue(s).

-(f) The arbitrator may fashion an appropriate remedy to resolve the grievance and, provided the decision is in accordance with his jurisdiction and authority under this Agreement, shall be final and binding on the state, the Union, the grievant(s), and the employees.
-In considering a grievance, the arbitrator shall be governed by the following provisions and limitations:

-1. The arbitrator shall issue a decision not later than 30 days from the date of the closing of the hearing or the submission of briefs, whichever is later.

-2. The arbitrator's decision shall be in writing, and shall set forth the arbitrator's opinion and conclusions on the precise issue(s) submitted.

-3. The arbitrator shall have no authority to determine any other issue, and the arbitrator shall refrain from issuing any statement of opinion or conclusion not essential to the determination of the issues submitted.

-4. The arbitrator shall limit the decision strictly to the application and interpretation of the specific provisions of this Agreement.
+If the arbitrator determines that the issue is arbitrable, another arbitrator shall be chosen from the parties' regular arbitration panel in accordance with the provisions of (6)(c) of this Article to conduct a hearing on the substantive issue(s). - (g) The arbitrator may fashion an appropriate remedy to resolve the grievance and, provided the decision is in accordance with his jurisdiction and authority under this Agreement, shall be final and binding on the state, the PBA, the grievant(s), and the employees in the bargaining unit.
+In considering a grievance, the arbitrator shall be governed by the following provisions and limitations: - 1.
+The arbitrator shall issue a decision not later than 22-30 days from the date of the closing of the hearing or the submission of briefs, whichever is later. - 2.
+The arbitrator's decision shall be in writing, shall be determined by applying a preponderance of the evidence standard, and shall set forth the arbitrator's opinion and conclusions on the precise issue(s) submitted. - 3.
+The arbitrator shall have no authority to determine any other issue, and the arbitrator shall refrain from issuing any statement of opinion or conclusion not essential to the determination of the issues submitted. - 4.
+The arbitrator shall limit the decision strictly to the application and interpretation of the specific provisions of this Agreement.